scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

    schema-loader-auditor-schema-loading-9v5m7   0/1     Completed   0          15m
    schema-loader-ledger-schema-loading-dgksb    0/1     Completed   0          19m
    ```
-   If the Auditor Pods are deployed properly, you can see the STATUS are `Running`.
+   If the Auditor pods are deployed properly, you can see the STATUS are `Running`.

 1. Check the Auditor Services are deployed.
    ```console